Deadline for applications is October 1

-Awards will be made after this date for the coming year.
+Awards will be made after this date and will be valid for the coming year.

 Applications are welcomed from individuals, groups, or departments, and should be submitted using the on-line application system Romeo @ MTA.